Lansdowne, Pennsylvania: Public schools

+The William Penn School District serves Lansdowne.
+The district was created in 1972; prior to that year, Lansdowne was part of the defunct Lansdowne-Aldan School District.
+Two of the William Penn School District's schools, Ardmore Avenue Elementary School and Penn Wood High School are located in Lansdowne.

 Private schools

-Lansdowne Friends School is a Quaker elementary school.
+Lansdowne Friends School is a Quaker elementary school located in Lansdowne.

-Saint Philomena School of the Roman Catholic Archdiocese of Philadelphia operated for over 100 years before closing in 2011 due to a decrease in the number of students.
+Saint Philomena School of the Roman Catholic Archdiocese of Philadelphia closed in 2011 due to low enrollment.
 In the 2010–2011 school year it had 141 students.
 It had 88 would-be students for the 2011–2012 school year that did not arrive.
 The Delco Times stated that had the school remained open, it would have had to reduce enrichment services.
 There would have been four students in the second grade, and three other classes each would have had fewer than 10 students.

 Features

 Lansdowne was once a vacation resort for residents of Philadelphia.
 People traveled by rail and horse to relax in the borough's Victorian homes.
 Many of the homes have since been turned into multiple-dwelling apartments which, due to zoning law changes, is no longer an option.
 Lansdowne is trying to preserve the integrity of its stately homes.

-It is home to numerous arts and music organizations, including the Lansdowne Symphony Orchestra, Celebration Theater, the Lansdowne Folk Club, Jamey's House of Music and the Lansdowne Arts Festival.
+It is home to numerous arts and music organizations, including the Lansdowne Symphony Orchestra, Spotlight Theatre, the Lansdowne Folk Club, Jamey's House of Music and the Lansdowne Arts Festival.
 The Farmers Market runs, rain or shine, on Saturdays from 9 am to 1 pm, between Memorial Day and Halloween.

 The fire department was incorporated December 4, 1894, and provides a career ambulance service alongside a volunteer fire service.
 The borough's fire service is supplemented by the Yeadon, Clifton Heights, East Lansdowne, and Garrettford-Drexel Hill Fire Companies.
-Lansdowne is also the site of the Delaware County Healthcare Clinic to treat addiction, run by Recovery Centers of America.